sonburn/symbol-organizer/README.md

 ![Symbol Organizer](https://raw.githubusercontent.com/sonburn/symbol-organizer/master/logo.png)

 Organize your symbols page alphabetically (including layer list) and into groupings determined by your symbol names.
-Also provides the ability to choose the depth of the groups, reverse the layer list sort direction, and to layout symbols horizontally or vertically.
+Also provides the ability to choose the granularity of the groups, reverse the layer list sort direction, layout symbols horizontally or vertically, and to remove any unused symbols.

 ![Symbol Organizer](https://raw.githubusercontent.com/sonburn/symbol-organizer/master/Screenshots/Symbol%20Organizer.png)